 - Remove bowl from stand mixer and scrape with a rubber spatula to get every last bit of ingredient incorporated.

-- Using a food processor, fork, or your hands (I prefer clean hands), combine the cold butter, flour, and confectioners' sugar in a bowl.
+- Using a food processor or fork, combine the cold butter, flour, and confectioners' sugar.
 Make sure the butter is broken down and no larger than a pea when you are done.

 - Pour half the batter into the muffin tin, filling each cup only halfway.

-- Add cream cheese swirl to each muffin cup, followed by using the rest of the muffin batter to fill each cup.
+- Add 2-3 teaspoons of cream cheese swirl to each muffin cup, followed by using the rest of the muffin batter to fill each cup.

 - Using a toothpick, swirl the batter and the cream cheese of each muffin together.

-- Top with the crumb topping and bake for 23-26 minutes.
+- Top with the crumb topping evenly over each muffin and bake for 30-35 minutes.

 Did you make this recipe?